oliexdev/openScale/README.md

 # Features

-- Logs your body metrics (weigt, body fat, body water, muscl percentage, lean body mass, bone mass, BMI, BMR, waist/hip circumference, waist-hip ratio, waist-to-height ratio)
+- Logs your body metrics (weight, body fat, body water, muscle percentage, lean body mass, bone mass, BMI, BMR, waist/hip circumference, waist-hip ratio, waist-to-height ratio)
 - Keep track of your diet process
 - Display all your data on a chart and table
 - Import or export your data from/into a CSV file